DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "Specifically?"

 "Not a magic power.
-Having said I don't think there is no trick to it or source of that.
+Having said that I think there is source of that, or maybe trick to it.
-I'm not very sure about it."
+But I'm not very sure what is it."

 Like leaves floating on the water.
 This stone floor too was floating along the boundary of vast sea clouds.